ARMmbed/mbed-os-5-docs/docs/refs/api/networking/cellular.md

 The [CellularBase](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/classCellularBase.html) provides a C++ API for connecting to the internet over a Cellular device.

-Arm mbed OS provides a reference implementation of CellularBase, which you can find [here](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver).
+Arm Mbed OS provides a reference implementation of CellularBase, which you can find [here](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver).

 ##### Getting started

-1. Choose an [mbed board that supports cellular](https://developer.mbed.org/platforms/?mbed-enabled=15&connectivity=1), such as the [UBLOX-C027](https://developer.mbed.org/platforms/u-blox-C027/) or [MTS-DRAGONFLY](https://developer.mbed.org/platforms/MTS-Dragonfly/).
+1. Choose an [Mbed board that supports cellular](https://developer.mbed.org/platforms/?mbed-enabled=15&connectivity=1), such as the [UBLOX-C027](https://developer.mbed.org/platforms/u-blox-C027/) or [MTS-DRAGONFLY](https://developer.mbed.org/platforms/MTS-Dragonfly/).

 1. Clone [`mbed-os-example-cellular`](https://github.com/ARMmbed/mbed-os-example-cellular).
 Follow the instructions in the repository.